LadderShip/LadderOS/README.md

 # LadderOS
+IT IS OS.
+LADDER_OS
-operation system inside your browser, working with reactJS
+This operation system has multicore architecture and runs right inside the browser in stack with reactJS single page application.